The Library

 CATALOGUING

 A cataloguing system for the library was set up under the direction of Nicolas Barker.
-The work to create a card catalogue was begun by Julianne Simpson (1995-1997) and continued by Charlotte Miller, of Sotheby’s London (1997-2004) and Renae Satterley (2007-).
+The work to create a card catalogue was begun by Julianne Simpson (1995-1997 and 2007-2019) and continued by Charlotte Miller, of Sotheby’s London (1997-2004) and Renae Satterley (2007-present).
 In the late 1990s some cataloguing work was also undertaken by library students from the Università degli Studi della Tuscia; their records have since been uploaded to Catalogo collettivo delle biblioteche del Servizio Bibliotecario Nazionale.
 Since 2010 catalogue entries have been added to a database, created in LibreOffice Base.
 This work has been supported over more than twenty-five years by many professional librarians from around the world, and other volunteers.

 THE LIBRARY TODAY